 Successful B2C email marketing requires planning.
 This article will cover the necessary components of an effective email marketing plan.
-We’ll discuss the following elements of B2C email marketing strategy:
+We’ll discuss the following elements of a good B2C email marketing strategy:

 - Why you need an email marketing strategy